adobe/aepsdk-assurance-ios/Documentation/MIGRATION.md

 # Migration from AEPAssurance 1.x to AEPAssurance 3.x

 ## Who should migrate to AEPAssurance 3.x

+---

-- If you are in the process of migration or already migrated to AEPCore from ACPCore then you must use AEPAssurance 3.x.x in your application.
+If you are in the process of migration or already migrated to AEPCore from ACPCore then you must use AEPAssurance 3.x.x in your application.
 For more information see [Migrate to Swift SDK](https://aep-sdks.gitbook.io/docs/resources/migrate-to-swift) documentation.

+Following table shows the core compatability with AEPAssurance.

 | SDK Core | Assurance Version | Pod Installation | Manual Install |